 Before we get to the recipe, I’d like to share some considerations for preparing potatoes for potato salad.
 You may be well aware of this and want to skip ahead to the recipe.
 If so, go right ahead.

 However, if you’re a little unsure, read on.
 And there is no shame here.
 I ate mostly raw food for years during my dieting days.
-So even I had to swat up on cooking potato when I started to form a more intuitive relationship with food myself.
+So, even I had to swat up on cooking potatoes when I started forming a more intuitive relationship with food.

 Choosing potatoes for potato salad

 The best potatoes for potato salad are waxy potato varieties as they will hold their shape better when cooked than floury varieties, which are best for smashing or mashing.
-There are different varieties available in different countries and time of year.
-Often the box potatoes come in, or the sign the supplier puts on the potatoes, will tell you what they are suitable for.
+There are different varieties available in different countries and at different times of year.
+Often, the box potatoes come in, or the sign the supplier puts on the potatoes will tell you what they are suitable for.
 This is always worth considering as some potato varieties may start their harvest season as waxy and end the season floury.

-Here in New Zealand potato varieties that are delicious in potato salad are Perlas, Nadine and Piccolos Gold.
-I really like the baby potatoes available in a box as they can easily be cooked whole and cut once cooked.
-Cooking potato with skin on may provide additional nutrients and also reduce leaching of nutrients in to the water, which brings me onto the next consideration.
+Here in New Zealand, potato varieties that are delicious in potato salad are Perlas, Nadine and Piccolos Gold.
+I like the baby potatoes available in a box as they can easily be cooked whole.
+Cooking potatoes with the skin on them may provide additional nutrients and reduce the leaching of nutrients into the water, which brings me to the next consideration.

 Preparing potatoes for boiling